adarshem/adarshem/README.md

 ===============================================================================================================================================

 Hi, I’m Adarsh – a passionate Senior Software Engineer based in Vancouver, Canada.
 I thrive on crafting intuitive and impactful web experiences, with expertise in frontend development, particularly React and Next.js.
 💻 I work full-time as a senior engineer, but my love for learning and building doesn’t stop there.

 I dedicate my weekends to:
 * 🌱 Learning new technologies (currently exploring Python)
 * 🛠️ Building innovative apps
 * 🤝 Collaborating with like-minded developers
 * 💼 Freelancing to solve real-world challenges
 * 📫   You can contact me at [adarshem@gmail.com](mailto:adarshem@gmail.com)

-I’m always looking for opportunities to grow, collaborate, and create something amazing.
+I always seek opportunities to grow, collaborate, and create something amazing.
 Let’s connect and build the future together! 🚀

 ### Skills